ANALYSIS-Wall Street worries tight U.S. election clouds pandemic fight, stimulus

 "I was wrong.
 It hurts," wrote Mike Novogratz, a former Goldman Sachs Group Inc GS.N partner who is now active in cryptocurrency and donates to Democrats.
 He had expected voters to hand Biden a more decisive win.

-Ahead of the election, the financial industry's biggest worry was soaring taxes and tough regulation if a "blue wave" on election day put Biden in the White House and Democrats in control of both the Senate and the House.
+Ahead of the election, the financial industry's biggest worry was soaring taxes and tough regulation if a "blue wave" put Biden in the White House and Democrats in control of both the Senate and the House.

-David Boies, a prominent corporate lawyer who represented former Vice President Al Gore in a U.S. Supreme Court case that put Republican George W. Bush, in the White House, said his Wall Street contacts prefer a divided government that makes it hard to pass laws that make extreme changes in the status quo.
+David Boies, a prominent corporate lawyer who represented former Vice President Al Gore in a U.S. Supreme Court case that put Republican George W. Bush in the White House, said his Wall Street contacts prefer a divided government, which is usually unable to make extreme changes in the status quo.

 The unusual election saw historically high turnout in a politically polarized population and a much larger than usual number of mail-in votes during a deadly pandemic, which slowed vote counting in key states.
 The divide between Biden and Trump narrowed from about 200,000 votes to just 6,000 within hours, he noted.
 He believes the uncertainty could last several days.